A project of the Partnership for a New American Economy

 Growth in foreign-born population 2000-2013

 In the coming years, science, technology, engineering, and math--or “STEM”--fields are projected to be a key part of US economic growth, adding jobs 73 percent faster than the rest of the economy.
-Fixing the US immigration system to make it easier for students trained in New Hampshire to remain in the country after graduation will be critical: in 2009 almost one in three of the students earning Master’s or PhD degrees in STEM fields from the state’s research-intensive universities were foreign-born.
+Fixing the US immigration system to make it easier for students trained in New Hampshire to remain in the country after graduation will be critical.
+In 2013, more than one in three of the students earning Master’s or PhD degrees in STEM fields from the state’s research-intensive universities were foreign-born.
 In recent years, noncitizens have earned more than two out of every three engineering PhDs granted in the state.
+By 2020, New Hampshire will need to fill 38,500 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Share of STEM graduates at state's most research-intensive schools who are foreign-born (2013)